crukedsh/eudyptula/task05/README.md

-### Trivia
+## Trivia

-- There is a great chance that this module is not working on a virtual machine.
-Personally, I test it on an Ubuntu bare machine.
+- It is very hard to configure this module on bare machine.
+A bare machine is highly suggested.